-Conflicts are major part of every story.
-Writer creates conflicts in starts of the story and resolve them at end.
+Conflicts are a major part of every story.
+A writer creates conflicts at the start of the story and resolves them at the end.
 Several conflicts are also there in “Things Fall Apart” as it is a postcolonial novel.
 Chinua Achebe tells us a real story.
 He creates bundles of conflicts in “Things Fall Apart” but ends the novel without finding any solution for them.
-Perhaps, he wanted to remain close to reality, therefore, he created a pen picture of realistic image of his own culture and society.
+Perhaps, he wanted to remain close to reality, therefore, he created a pen picture of a realistic image of his own culture and society.

 Conflicts have many types.
 Some of them are;

 Bundles of conflicts are there in “Things Fall Apart”.
 However, four major conflicts are:

 - Religion Vs. Religion conflict in “Things Fall Apart”